 The Alienist is an impeccably executed series.
 Every single character and actor playing them is sublime.
 Daniel Brühl as Laszlo Kreizler is inspired.
 He also starred in Rush as Niki Lauda as well as Tarantino's Inglorious Basterds.
 The setting, the attention to detail replicating 1896 is top notch.
 Every episode is well thought out and leaves you hanging for more.
 If you give it a go then expect to binge watch.
 The tension keeps building as the story unfolds and the ‘next episode' button becomes just too much to resist.

-And the good news is that a second season of the show was confirmed on August 16th 2018 and it will be based on the sequel to the original novel called The Angel of Darkness.
+And the good news is that a second season, based on the sequel to the original novel called The Angel of Darkness, is now also available on Netflix.